srnunez/guide-to-git-fork1/docs/basics/index.md

 ## Introduction to Git
 Git is a *version control system*, used to keep track of changes in your code or files over time.
 This is used for projects to allow developers to modify their files while maintaing a history of each change.
 If anything goes wrong, the work can be recovered by reverting to a previous version.

+{: .note }
+> When using any git commands in your terminal, make sure you are in the workspace for the repository on your computer.
+This is needed so that the commands can run correctly on the desired project.
+>
+> There are additional arguments you can add when running git commands to circumvent this.
+However, our guide will assume you are in the correct folder.

 ### How Does it Work?
 Git works by letting you make changes in a local repository on your computer, and then save or share those changes by pushing them to a remote repository online.